dingherself/130/syllabus.md

 ## Honors Credit

 If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Thursday, September 12**—to discuss your idea.
 The honors contract will require you to complete an additional independent project that explores one of our course themes in greater depth.
-For more information, please consult <https://honors.arizona.edu/academics/honors-contracts>.
+For more information, please consult <https://honors.arizona.edu/academics/honors-contracts>{: .text-break}.

 ## Excused Absences

 Please email me if there is a reason you can’t come to class, but you *don’t* need to show me any kind of documentation.
 This is an honor system, and I trust you not to abuse it—all I ask is you also be flexible and considerate when you are in a position of power to do so.

-- The UA policy concerning class attendance, participation, and administrative drops is available at <http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop>.
+- The UA policy concerning class attendance, participation, and administrative drops is available at <http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop>{: .text-break}.
-- The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable: <http://policy.arizona.edu/human-resources/religious-accommodation-policy>.
+- The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable: <http://policy.arizona.edu/human-resources/religious-accommodation-policy>{: .text-break}.
-- Absences preapproved by the UA Dean of Students (or the Dean’s designee) will be honored; see <http://policy.arizona.edu/employmenthuman-resources/attendance>.
+- Absences preapproved by the UA Dean of Students (or the Dean’s designee) will be honored; see <http://policy.arizona.edu/employmenthuman-resources/attendance>{: .text-break}.

 ## Late Assignments, Extensions, and Make-Ups